 Outside of this incredibly rich world and story, packed full of player choice, there’s an equally deep BG3 classes system.
 Though with 12 classes and 46 subclasses, picking the best Baldur’s Gate 3 class isn’t easy.
 No matter what class you choose though, you’ll get to engage in incredibly intricate turn-based combat, letting you move, use a variety of ranged and melee attacks, use the environment, and even throw objects around.

-Along the journey, you’ll level up your character, spend time with the various entertaining and well-written companions, solve quests, and explore dense and visually stunning locations.
+Along the journey, you’ll level up your character, spend time with various entertaining and well-written companions, solve quests, and explore dense and visually stunning locations.
 It’s a traditional RPG in every sense of the word, putting all the cards in your hands to experiment and explore.

 With all these layered systems, it can be quite hard to get into it, even with the bombastic introduction.
 If you need a hand, we’ve got you covered with guides to the best Baldur’s Gate 3 builds, the best Baldur’s Gate 3 party, and even things like the best BG3 spells – there are over 200, after all.